Patricia Ryan (politician)

 In August 2022 Ryan contacted her constituents by post to warn them of potential “significant conflict” between themselves and Ukrainian refugees fleeing the Russo-Ukrainian War if modular homes were allowed to be built in Newbridge.
 Ryan's letter stated "There is a concern that growing levels of homelessness and pending evictions in the areas where the modular units are being proposed could generate conflict...If this process is not managed right and the views of locally based representatives are not listened to, the potential for significant conflict with host communities is significant, which in turn could be exploited by small far-right elements".
 Senator Vincent Martin, also based in Kildare, expressed concerned that parts of the letter left "itself open to mixed messaging which has the potential to whip up a cold atmosphere of fear in the local community" The Minister for Integration Roderic O'Gorman stated the modular homes were only a temporary measure being created to meet demand and that his department would engage with communities about any issues concerning refugees.

+On 9 October 2024, Ryan resigned from Sinn Féin.
+At the 2024 general election Ryan lost her seat, securing just 678 first preference votes, a 93% drop in votes compared to her 2020 result.